Itchin’ to Get Stitchin’

 Camp Karoondinha is on the left.
 From the road, all you'll see is the parking area and the gate.
 As you go up the hill, look for the Troll sign.
 The Dining Hall is the large stone building with 3 flagpoles in front.
 To get to the Edna Sheary Lodge, continue up the hill past the Dining Hall.
 Sheary Lodge is located in the wooded area just past the large field on the right.

-Please park your vehicle in the parking lot after you have checked in and unloaded your gear.
 Parking spaces in front of both buildings will be reserved for those with mobility concerns.

 Drivers are asked to use their flashers and to travel at the posted 10 miles per hour.

 Map showing site:

 Here's a detailed map of the camp (click to enlarge):

 - CVS: 140 E Chestnut St (AKA Rt 45) in Mifflinburg, and corner of Rt 45 and 3rd St in Lewisburg, and Rt 15 in Lewisburg (north of Rt 45)

 - Groceries: Rt 45 in Mifflinburg (Weis, Wengers), and Rt 15 in Lewisburg (Weis)

 - Walmart: Rt 15 in Lewisburg (north end of town)

 - Gas: all along Rt 45 in Mifflinburg, and Rt 15 in Lewisburg north of Rt 45